isaacnmm/pestpolicy-hugo2XX/content/posts/can-i-use-baby-shampoo-on-my-cat/index.md

 ###  Fleas infestation

 Fleas like attacking and hiding on furry pets like cats and dogs.
-If you do fleas control and fail to bathe your cats and dogs, you stand more risk of infestation.
-- Its easy to tell your cat is infected by fleas from the constant grooming and itchiness.
-- Alternatively, if you spot fleas in your house, it goes without saying
-- your pets are also infested.
+If you do fleas control and fail to bathe your cats and dogs, you stand more risk of infestation. - Its easy to tell your cat is infected by fleas from the constant grooming and itchiness. - Alternatively, if you spot fleas in your house, it goes without saying-your pets are also infested.
 Among the suitable ways of eliminating fleas from pets is a bath with warm and soapy water.

 An unscented cat shampoo is also a good idea to use when bathing them to eliminate the fleas.